TortoiseWolfe/rn_Turtorial_Outline/zzz.md

 1. Log in to [Supabase](https://app.supabase.com/).
 2. **Project Settings** -> **API**: Copy your **Project URL** and **anon key**.
-3. Create a `profiles` table or confirm it exists:
+3. Create or confirm a `profiles` table:

 ### Create or Confirm `profiles` Table

-In your Supabase project’s SQL editor:

 ```sql
 create table if not exists profiles (